2023 Best Communication Sciences Bachelor's Degree Schools in North Carolina

 Top North Carolina Schools for a Bachelor's in Communication Sciences

-Our analysis found Appalachian State University to be the best school for communication sciences students who want to pursue a bachelor’s degree in North Carolina.
+Our 2023 rankings named Appalachian State University the best school in North Carolina for communication sciences students working on their bachelor’s degree.
 Appalachian State is a fairly large public school located in the town of Boone.

 The average amount in student loans that communication sciences majors at Appalachian State take out while working on their Bachelor's Degree is $18,686.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $134.

-The excellent bachelor’s degree programs at University of North Carolina at Greensboro helped the school earn the #2 place on this year’s ranking of the best communication sciences schools in North Carolina.
-Located in the large city of Greensboro, UNC Greensboro is a public college with a large student population.
+A rank of #2 on this year’s list means University of North Carolina at Greensboro is a great place for communication sciences students working on their bachelor’s degree.
+Located in the city of Greensboro, UNC Greensboro is a public college with a fairly large student population.

 After completing their Bachelor's Degree, communication sciences graduates from UNC Greensboro carry an average student debtload of $20,501.